Thermodynamic Properties of Schwarzschild Black Hole in Non-Commutative Gauge Theory of Gravity

 \section{Introduction}

 In 1915, Albert Einstein proposed one of the most successful theories of gravity.
-The success of this theory lies in predicting the experimental results with the highest precision, such as the periastron advance of Mercury's orbit, the bending of light, gravitational red-shift, etc. Also, the prediction of the gravitational wave that was observed in 2016 by the LIGO experiment \cite{gw1}, and the recent observation of a black hole for the first time \cite{eh1} in 2019.
-However, this theory has some problems with the description of gravity at the quantum scale, and this led to the emergence of many theories in this area trying to describe quantum gravity.
+The success of this theory lies in predicting experimental results with high precision, such as the periastron advance of Mercury's orbit, the bending of light, gravitational red-shift, etc. More recent examples of this success also include the prediction of gravitational waves that was observed in 2016 by the LIGO experiment \cite{gw1}, and the recent observation of a black hole for the first time \cite{eh1} in 2019.
+However, this theory has problems with the description of gravity at the quantum scale, which led to the emergence of many theories with the aim of describing quantum gravity.

-The first mechanism that unifies quantum mechanics and gravity is proposed by Hawking (1975) in the context of the semi-classical approach, which happens near the event horizon, where this allows the black hole to emit radiation and thus evaporate \cite{hawking1,hawking3}.
-Similar to thermal black body radiation, the black hole can also emit a spectrum of particles, and this phenomenon is known as Hawking radiation.
-The thermodynamic properties of the black hole are a part of the black hole phenomenology, which is a part of a large research area \cite{hawking3,harms,vaz,haranas2,hansen1,jawad1,chen1}.
-The understanding of black hole physics connect quantum process and gravity, i.e a theory of quantum gravity (QG).
+The first mechanism that unifies quantum mechanics and gravity was proposed by Hawking (1975) in the context of the semi-classical approach near the event horizon allowing a black hole to emit radiation and thus evaporate \cite{hawking1,hawking3}.
+Similar to thermal black body radiation, the black hole can emit a spectrum of particles, which phenomenon is known as Hawking radiation.
+The thermodynamic properties of black holes are part of black hole phenomenology, which itself is part of a larger research topic \cite{hawking3,harms,vaz,haranas2,hansen1,jawad1,chen1}.
+The understanding of black hole physics connects quantum processes and gravity, i.e., a theory of quantum gravity (QG).